zwubbena/hb2-fiie-funding-package/README.md

 #### 📘 Calculation Requirement

-Calculate reimbursement amounts for independent districts based on their evaluation counts.
+Calculate reimbursement amounts for independent districts based on their initial evaluation counts.

 #### Formula: